piggythefish/scipy_project/README.md

 - `data/` - This directory contains the CSV files that store the Formula 1 race data.
 - `main.py` - The main Python script for running the application and creating the GUI window.
+- `constructors_colors.py`- The python script containing the respective colors for the constructors
 - `README.md` - This file, providing an overview and instructions for the project.

 ## Dependencies